 Slime has become very popular with kids and adults of all ages and is super easy to make.
 Sometimes slime is referred to as flubber, goo, and gak.

 There are countless variations of slime.
 From basic slime to magnetic slime, from edible slime to cleaning slime, each recipe is unique and requires different ingredients.
-Here are some of our favorite slime recipes.
+Keep reading to answer all of your questions about slime and share some of our favorite slime recipes.
+We have over 20 different slime recipes below!

 But, today, I would like to show you a simple, no-fail slime recipe.
-This recipe is very versatile.
+This recipe is very versatile and will show you how to make slime.
 To make the slime more interesting, you can add glitter, sequins, pony beads, essential oils, and other fun mix-ins.

-You never know when you are going to need a slime recipe.
+You never know when you are going to need a make slime.
 This easy, no-fail recipe is a good one to keep on hand.
 So BOOKMARK, PIN or PRINT this post!

 If you are too busy to make slime, you can always order some unique ready-made slime from Amazon or Etsy.